Family Law Across Borders

 - Gå till denna sida på svenska webben

-In the course Family Law Across Borders will issues concerning the regulation of alternative family constellations, parenthood, pregnancy, custody and care of children, adoption and marriage as well as cohabitation and the distribution of property be explored.
+In Family Law Across Borders issues concerning the regulation of family constellations, parenthood, adoption and marriage as well as cohabitation and the distribution of property is explored in comparative and cross-borders perspectives.
+The course is given as seminars demanding the active participation of the students.

 Family Law Across Borders is given as an elective course within the framework of the exchange programmes at the Department of Law, Stockholm University.
 Swedish law students admitted by the department are also given access to the course.